GuillaumeLeBerreBIT/YTDownloader/README.md

 4. Click the "Select Directory" button to choose the download directory.
 5. Click the "Download" button to start the download.
 6. Monitor the download progress in the progress bar and percentage label.

-## Screenshots

-[Include screenshots or GIFs of your application in action.]

 ## Acknowledgments